 You can also educate them on the value of money by giving them an opportunity to "earn money" through work.
 For example, you can encourage them by matching their savings dollar for dollar when they complete simple chores like tidying their rooms, or sweeping the floor.
 Through this, they will learn that it takes time, patience and effort to save for items on their wish list such as a bicycle or game console.

 How your child benefits from a savings account with customisable add-ons

 With a customisable account such as My Account, it grows with your child and meets every stage of their life.

 Forget about needing multiple savings accounts – this account allows your child to unlock key banking features as they grow!
-Furthermore, My Account is automatically bundled with your application for a CDA, making it a really convenient process.
-Here’s why:
+Furthermore, My Account is automatically bundled with your application for a CDA, making it a convenient process.

-Other cool features for the child include a complimentary POPULAR 1-year Student membership for customers below 16 years old, which can come in handy when purchasing school essentials and stationery.
+Another cool feature your child can enjoy includes a complimentary POPULAR membership which can come in handy when purchasing school essentials and stationery.